 Mu Koh Angthong National Park receives approximately 2,000 mm. of rain fall in a year.
-The best time for visiting the islands is between February and October, when the sea is calm, suitable for swimming, snorkeling and sailing.
+Just like nearby Koh Samui, the best time for visiting the islands is between February and October, when the sea is calm, suitable for swimming, snorkeling and sailing.
 The water is clearest around March/April time.
 This is also the hottest time of the year.

 During November and December the Gulf of Thailand can experience large waves and strong wind, making boat travel to Ang Thong National Park hazardous so the park office is temporarily closed each year from 1 November to 23 December.

 The main islands are Phaluai, Wua Chio, Wua Talap, Mae Ko, Samsao, Phai Luak, Kha, Hindap, Phi, Wua Kantang, Mae Yat, Wua Te, Naiphut, Changsom, Hanuman, Thaiphlao, Huaklong, and Kho Ban Island.
 Some of the more notable island attractions are: